michael-wall/site-page-scraper/README.md

 ## Site Page Crawler Widget Usage ##
 - Within the Site to be crawled, go to Site > Site Menu > Site Builder > Site Page Crawler.
+- Override the default values if required
+  - For example if the default for 'Include Hidden Pages' is false and you wish to include hidden pages for this run then enable the corresponding checkbox.
 - Click 'Run Site Page Crawler'
   - It first checks if pages exist and returns a message e.g. The Asynchronous Site Page Crawler has been triggered at 11:19:29 UTC.
 You will receive a notification when it completes.
   - It runs asynchronously and when it completes it will send a Liferay notifcation to confirm it completed e.g. The Asynchronous Site Page Crawler has completed successfully for Site Guest.
 The output was saved to Site Page Crawler Outputs with ID 53421.